 With the competition high and cutthroat, companies can’t slack around and let their walls down.
 Customer satisfaction, along with experience and customer care, should be at least 95% at all times.

 If a company and its employees see customers as their ‘backbone’, they are what we call a customer-centric company.

-Customer-centric companies are built to put their customers’ needs and wants first.
+Customer-centric companies, like Support Services Group, are built to put their customers’ needs and wants first.
 It’s safe to assume that businesses like this are striving to achieve 100% customer satisfaction and experience at all times.

 They align their core values and mission statements with making customers happy and satisfied.
 They treat their customer retention operations as just as important as customer service and acquisition.

 When cultivating a customer-centric culture, you have to acknowledge your business’s areas of improvement.

 Addressing customer concerns should be one of the most important factors in doing business with them.
 With this in mind, you and your employees will develop a customer-focused culture.

 Inclusivity is another important facet when nurturing a customer-centric culture.
 Make sure that your website and information base are accessible to all.
 Your services and products should be made with the notion of inclusivity and accessibility.

 Chief Marketing Officer (CMO) Council spearheaded a market study wherein they found out that “only 14% of marketers say that customer-centricity is a hallmark of their companies, and only 11% believe their customers would agree with that characterization.”

 While this information can be problematic, this shows that more and more companies can strive for the betterment of their core values.